cap-js/docs/node.js/services.md

 ```

-**Only modifications are allowed.** That is, replacing the result like in the following example isn’t possible:
+**Only modifications are allowed.** That is, replacing the result like in the following example isn't possible:

 ```js
 this.after('READ','Books', (books)=>{